mandar-damle/HDM-documentation/pages/01.HDM Documentation/03.introduction/default.md

 # HDM Deployment

 HDM provides a flexible deployment model to support a wide range of user needs regarding use case, performance, scalability, and security.
-The detailed steps and options for each deployment method are covered in the **HDM 2.1.3 Install Guide.** This document focuses on the usage of HDM to migrate VMs to the cloud.
+The detailed steps and options for each deployment method are covered in the **Deployment planning** and subsequent sections.

 # HDM Migrations